Adaptavant/AW-Code-Standards/javascript/README.md

 **Default** is intended for those who migrated and especially for our any new codebase.

- The default configuration for ES6 code base and it will throw an error for any violation.
+ The default configuration for **ES6** code base and it will throw an error for any violation.

-    Add ```"extends": "aw" ```to your .eslintrc.
+    Add "extends": "aw" to your .eslintrc.

 ### Default Legacy

-  Legacy configuration for ES5 and JQuery code base and it will also throw an error for any violation.
+  Legacy configuration for **ES5** and **JQuery** code base and it will also throw an error for any violation.

     Add "extends": "aw/legacy" to your .eslintrc.

 # Step 2:

-  Ways To run eslint.
+  Ways to run ESlint.

 ### NPM script